F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

       * - :ref:`templatetab`
         - This table has a list of installed templates, with any applications that use them.

+      * - :ref:`deploylogtab`
+        - The deploy log is a summary of AS3's async task results.

       * - :ref:`apitab`
         - This tab contains documentation on how to use FAST's REST API.